The importance of the human element

-Last week I was giving one such demonstration to a group of internal auditors.
-I had configured a proof-of-concept environment (another one of my favorite things to do) that was tailored to their specific needs.
+Last week I was giving a demonstration to a group of internal auditors.
+I had configured a proof-of-concept environment that was tailored to their specific needs.
 From field names and form layout to formulas and logic to workflow and data, the focus was to show them Onspring as a clear and viable option for solving their business problem and addressing their most pressing needs.
 At one point in the conversation, we were discussing their process for documenting the results of control tests and having those tests go through a standard approval process.

 Me: “Once the user completes testing, they will change the Test Results field from ‘In Process’ to either ‘Pass’ or ‘Fail’, set the Submission Status field to ‘Submitted’ and save the record, which alerts the assigned Manager that it’s time for them to review the record.